 7. Take a picture of the Swiss Guard

-Buy your Rome souvenirs on your way from the subway station to the Vatican entrance (or vice-versa).
-There is a big stand (sometimes two) full of magnets and key chains costing €1 each.
-It’s a bargain!
+- There’s a big stand to buy cheap Rome souvenirs on the way from the subway station to the Vatican entrance (or vice-versa).
+You can find magnets and key chains for €1 each.

 The prices presented here are from August of 2016 and the currency is Euro